BACK TO TOP

 The overwhelming consultation response for the UK Government to implement its stated position against new coal mines in the NPPF presented an early opportunity for joined-up policy-making by the new Government between the Ministry of Housing, Communities & Local Government and Department for Energy Security and Net Zero.
 Without this 'double lock', coal mining companies could still apply for - and obtain - planning permission for new coal mining.
 Theoretically, a standard coal mine still wouldn't be able to proceed because it's unable to obtain the licence, which it needs in addition to planning permission - but which the UK Government has said it would refuse.

-HOWEVER, if the coal to be mined is, for some reason, not from a virgin coal seam (see mining coal tips), the project does not require a licence in addition to planning permission.
+HOWEVER, if the coal to be mined is not from a virgin coal seam (see mining coal tips), the project does not require a licence in addition to planning permission.
 There is well over 600 million tonnes of coal that this applies to across the UK.
 That's exactly why planning permission, as well as licences, needs to be categorically ruled out for new coal mining projects.
 Due to their complex nature, processing new coal mining applications also creates a large burden on over-stretched local planning authorities.
 The current wording of the NPPF creates an ambiguous and complicated assessment process for local planning authorities which our proposed wording would have simplified.

 In this case of the left hand not speaking to the right hand, we hope the UK Government recognises the value of working more closely with non-governmental and civil society organisations seeking to support its stated policy aims.